Lucki/mod-manager/Readme.md

-  activate    Activate a mod by mounting the OverlayFS inplace deactivate  Deactivate an already activated mod by unmounting the OverlayFS edit        Edit or create a configuration file for a game with $EDITOR setup       Setup and collect changes for a new mod by making changes to the game wrap        Wrap an external command in between an activation and deactivation help        Print this message or the help of the given subcommand(s)
+  activate    Activate a mod by mounting the OverlayFS inplace deactivate  Deactivate an already activated mod by unmounting the OverlayFS edit        Edit or create a configuration file for a game with $EDITOR setup       Setup and collect changes for a new or existing mod by making changes to the game wrap        Wrap an external command in between an activation and deactivation help        Print this message or the help of the given subcommand(s)